liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 # Allow or prevent custom script

-As a [SharePoint Administrator](./sharepoint-admin-role.md) in Microsoft 365, you can temporarey allow custom script as a way of letting users to operate with some "classic" features (like "script editor web part"), change the look, feel, and behavior of sites and pages to meet organizational objectives or individual needs.
+As a [SharePoint Administrator](./sharepoint-admin-role.md) in Microsoft 365, you can temporarily allow custom script as a way of letting users operate with some "classic" features (like "script editor web part"), change the look, feel, and behavior of sites and pages to meet organizational objectives or individual needs.
 If you allow custom script, all users who have _Add and Customize Pages_ permission to a site or page can add any script they want.
 (By default, users who create sites are site owners and therefore have this permission.)

 > [!NOTE]
 > For simple ways to change the look and feel of a site, see [Change the look of your SharePoint site](https://support.office.com/article/06bbadc3-6b04-4a60-9d14-894f6a170818).